BenjaminKobjolke/FastKeyboardWindowSwitcher/README.md

 ## Installation

-Download the latest release, and start the .exe
+Download the latest release and start the .exe

 ## Usage